Wings in the sand.

 “Stop it!”
 Strawberries yelled.
 “We’re not the enemy!”
 She grabbed ahold of Gavin’s hand.
 It was cold and pale.

-“Honey, get a good night sleep and we’ll see you in the morning, we’ll work together, and we’ll bring that train home.
-I promise.”
+“Honey, get a good night sleep.
+We’ll see you in the morning, and we’ll bring that train home, together.”

-He raised his eyebrow, and she glimpsed his white eyes glitter in the moonlight.
+He raised his eyebrow, and she caught a glimpse of his frosted white eyes in the moonlight.

 “Alright.”
 He replied.
-Then he straightened his collar, shot Shelby one last worried look, before he strolled down the road into the night.
+Then he straightened his collar, shot Shelby one last worried look, before he strolled into the night.

 Barrett watched on, chewing on a dry piece of meat.